 Some basic theory to clarify how things work is in order…

 The EGR shuts off at Wide Open Throttle (WOT), so it has minimal effect on performance.
 The addition of exhaust gas drops combustion temperature, increases gas mileage and reduces the tendency of the engine to ping.
 It can also reduce HC emissions by reducing fuel consumption.
 The primary result of EGR usage is a reduction in NOx emissions.
 It does this by reducing the amount of air/fuel mixture that gets burned in the combustion process.
 Less air from the intake system means less air to mx with the fuel, so the computer leans out the fuel delivery calculations to balance things out.
 This reduces combustion temperature, and the creation of NOx gases.
 The reduced combustion temp reduces the tendency to ping.

 The EGR sensor is basically a variable resistor, like the volume control on a radio.
 One end is 5 volt VREF power from the computer (red/orange wire).
 One end is computer signal ground (black/white), and the middle wire (brown/lt green) is the signal output from the EGR sensor.
 It is designed to always have some small voltage output from it anytime the ignition switch is the Run position.
 That way the computer knows the sensor & the wiring is OK.
 No voltage on computer pin 27 (brown/lt green wire) and the computer thinks the sensor is bad or the wire is broken and sets code 31.
 The voltage output can range from approximately .6-.85 volt.
 A defective or missing sensor will set codes 31 (EVP circuit below minimum voltage) or 32 ( EGR voltage below closed limit).

 EGR test procedure courtesy of cjones

-to check the EGR valve:
+To check the EGR valve:

-bring the engine to normal temp.
+Bring the engine to normal temp.

-if engine stumbled or died then EGR Valve and passage(there is a passageway through the heads and intake) are good.
+If the engine stumbled or died then EGR Valve and passage(there is a passageway through the heads and intake) are good.

-if engine did NOT stumble or die then either the EGR Valve is bad and/or the passage is blocked.
+If the engine did NOT stumble or die then either the EGR Valve is bad and/or the passage is blocked.

-snap throttle to 2500 RPM (remember snap the throttle don't hold it there).
+Snap throttle to 2500 RPM (remember snap the throttle don't hold it there).